lelegard/arm-cpusysregs/docs/build-with-features.md

 identified by a name FEAT_xxx and can be implemented at various levels of architectures.

-There are of course a number of dependencies which are mandatory but the principle is that each feature is identified.
+There are of course a number of dependencies which are mandatory but the principle is that each feature is individually identified.

 However, gcc and clang do not follow that scheme.
-Many features are still bound to an explicit level of architecture.
-Additional features must be specified in the `-march` options but their naming and combinations are inconsistent with the Arm naming:
+Many features are still bound to an explicit level of architecture, as in the old days.
+Additional features must be specified in the `-march` options but their naming and combinations are inconsistent with the Arm naming.

+See some examples below:

 - To start with the only consistent one, FEAT_CRC32 is activated using option `-march=armv8-a+crc`.

 - More questionable, FEAT_AES and FEAT_SHA1 are activated using `-march=armv8-a+crypto`.
   These two features are distinct but cannot be individually handled by the compiler.
+  The compiler only knows some "crypto" feature (which only covers a small part of the cryptographic instructions, AES and SHA-1).

 - It starts to become weird with FEAT_SHA256.
 It can be activated only with `-march=armv8-a+crypto+sha2`.
 Why `crypto+sha2` and not only `sha2`?
-  Moreover, SHA-256 and SHA-512 and both part of the SHA-2 family but FEAT_SHA256
+  Moreover, SHA-256 and SHA-512 are both part of the SHA-2 family but FEAT_SHA256
   and FEAT_SHA512 are distinct features.

 - Finally, it becomes completely insane with FEAT_SHA512.
 It requires the options `-march=armv8.2-a+crypto+sha2+sha3`.
-Note the required combination of `crypto+sha2+sha3` which is particulary stupid since SHA-512 is part of SHA-2 and not SHA-3.
-  The Arm architecture defines a specific FEAT_SHA3 which is completely distinct.
+Note the required combination of `crypto+sha2+sha3` which is particulary insane since SHA-512 is part of SHA-2, not SHA-3.
+And the Arm architecture also defines a specific FEAT_SHA3 which is completely distinct.

-In the last case, also note the requirement of `-march=armv8.2-a` to get access to FEAT_SHA512.
+In the last case, also note the required `-march=armv8.2-a` to get access to FEAT_SHA512.
 This creates very unconvenient side effects.

 #### Side-effects on code generation

-Based on the observations of the previous section, we are tempted to specify some "wide" compilation option which accepts all the specialized instructions and intrinsics we explicitly use the code.
+Based on the observations of the previous section, we are tempted to specify some "wide" compilation option which accepts all the specialized instructions and intrinsics that we explicitly use in the code.

 In the case of FEAT_SHA512, for instance, this means using `-march=armv8.2-a+crypto+sha2+sha3`.
 However, note the required `armv8.2-a`.
 This has a very nasty effect on generic binaries.
-The compiler feels free to generate any kind of instruction which is new in Armv8.2 (or even 8.1), independently of the explicit instructions we use in our code.
+The compiler feels free to generate any kind of instruction which is new in Armv8.2 or 8.1, independently of the explicit instructions we use in our code.

 This is not a theoretical threat.
 That happened for real in practical code.